mwgambill/laptop_customizer/README.md

 # Laptop Customizer

 This is my submission for the "Thinking In React" graded assignment.

-Multiple local restructures, with an one upload of a working version
+Multiple local restructures, with one upload of a working version